tooltwist/pastac-login/README.md

 ## Contributing
+To develop this component or create a derived component, clone the Github repository into the bower directory.

 This project is built using Gulp.

 - To get started, run `bower install` and `gulp install` to prepare the component for development.